iarinanistor/ProbabilisticClassifiers/README.md

-# Agricultural Simulation
+# Probabilistic Classification with Cleveland Heart Disease Dataset
-This project aimed to develop a data-driven system that optimizes crop rotation planning and resource allocation.
+This project aimed to predict the likelihood of heart disease using probabilistic classifiers and statistical inference techniques.
 ## Files Overview

 - **Python files (`.py`)**: These contain the core functions and algorithms for data processing and analysis.